aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 npx cdk destroy
 ```
+> **Note**: Depending on which resources have been deployed.
+Destroying the stack might take a while up to 45m.
+If deletion fails multipe times please manually delete the remaining stack's ENIs, you can filter ENIs by VPC/Subnet/etc using the search bar [here](https://console.aws.amazon.com/ec2/home#NIC) in the AWS console) and re-attempt a stack deletion.

 # Architecture
 This repository comes with several reusable CDK constructs.
 Giving you freedom to decide what the deploy and what not.